stephanepechard/autodc/README.md

 autodc
 ======

-**autodc** is a small script used to automatize the transfer of digital images from a digital camera into a specified directory.
+**autodc** is a small script used to automatize the transfer of digital pictures from a digital camera into a specified directory.
 It is made of two files:
  * a rule file for [udev](http://wiki.debian.org/udev) ;
  * a [Python](http://python.org) script to be launched when a camera is plugged.